Lerer/veracode-pipeline-PR-comment/README.md

-# veracode-pipeline-PR-comment
+# Veracode Pipeline Scan as Pull Request comment

-Veracode [Pipeline scan](https://help.veracode.com/r/c_about_pipeline_scan) allows its customers' to scan within GitHub workflows.
+Veracode [Pipeline scan](https://help.veracode.com/r/c_about_pipeline_scan) allows its customers' to scan binary/code within GitHub workflows.
 See: [Pipeline Scan Examples](https://help.veracode.com/r/r_pipeline_scan_examples).

 Recently, veracode introduced an Action which allows customers with free GitHub accounts and Enterprise accounts with public repositories to upload the scan results directly to the `Security` tab.